 Yes, it’s true!
 The Italians eat pies and cakes for breakfast!

-A fact which I first became aware of several years ago during a long weekend break in Florence.
-Before flying there from England, I had seen online several mentions of the torta della nonna (literally, Grandma’s Cake) – each stating how good it is.
+A fact that I first became aware of a decade ago during a long weekend break in Florence.
+Before flying there from England, I had seen several mentions online of the torta della nonna (literally, Grandma’s Cake) – each stating how good it is.
 So, I really wanted to try it.

 Anyway, I was in luck as this bar had some slices of torta della nonna!
 It being after dinner, I thought it was the perfect time to have a slice.
 That’s it until the barista told me: ‘Oh, it’s a very rich cake!
 I usually have it for breakfast!’